Focus of the Curriculum

 • Other materials defined by the support staff and/or CAO.

 The Ohio Department of Education graduation requirements are the core curriculum anchoring of the program.
-DBTHS career pathways as determined by High Schools Business Program include:
+DBTHS career pathways that include:

 Principles of Marketing is a project-based business course that develops student